-An associate is an entity in which the Bank has significant influence (but not control), over financial and operating policies and which is neither a subsidiary nor a joint venture.
-Investments in associates are initially recognized at cost and subsequently accounted for under the equity method of accounting.
-Investment in associates are carried in the statement of financial position at cost, plus post-acquisition changes in the Bank's share of net assets of the associate, less any impairment in the value of individual investments.
+An associate is an entity, including an unincorporated entity such as a partnership, over which the investor has significant influence and that is neither a subsidiary nor an interest in a joint venture.
+Significant influence is the power to participate in the financial and operating policy decisions of the investee, but is not control or joint control over those policies.
+Investments in associates are accounted for under the equity method of accounting.
+The equity method is a method of accounting whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the investor's share of net assets of the investee.
+The profit or loss of the investor includes the investor's share of the profit or loss of the investee.
 Distribution received from the investee reduces the carrying amount of the investment.